lin2code/XmlModel/README.md

             XmlObject myXml = new XmlObject("D:\\XML\\", "MyXmlObject.xml");
             myXml.Delete();
 ```

-And every method and property are public, you can do what you want.
+And you can use XmlObject.ToString() get xml string. you can create a XmlObject From only XmlTag or xml string, but need set few properties before save to file.
+Check it out in the test project.